-2. Stop the thought drama.
+2. Say goodbye to thought drama.

-4. Your tribe impacts your vibe.
+4. Your vibe attracts your tribe.

-5. Build resiliency
+5. Build resiliency.

 Life is full of challenges, but it’s not about avoiding them – it’s about bouncing back from them.
 Resiliency is all about your ability to recover from setbacks and keep moving forward.
 When you face adversity, take a moment to reflect on what you learned and how you can do better next time.
 Writing down your thoughts can help you gain insight and put things in perspective.
 And remember, it’s not about being perfect – it’s about learning and growing from every experience.
 With a little resiliency, you can handle anything life throws your way.
 Therapy can help.